 In order to believe that mystery, we have to learn it and welcome it into our hearts.
 Holy Family’s Faith Formation helps children and adults study about the mysteries of the Trinity, the saints, and church fathers.
 PREP offers instruction in the Sacraments to enter you more deeply into the Body of Christ.
 For more information on Faith Formation, click here.

 Adhering to the teaching of the Holy Scriptures, to the apostolic traditions, and to the consensus . . . of the Fathers,” we profess that “the sacraments of the new law were . . . all instituted by Jesus Christ our Lord.”
 Jesus’ words and actions during his hidden life and public ministry were already salvific, for they anticipated the power of his Paschal mystery.
 They announced and prepared what he was going to give the Church when all was accomplished.
 The mysteries of Christ’s life are the foundations of what he would henceforth dispense in the sacraments, through the ministers of his Church, for “what was visible in our Savior has passed over into his mysteries.”
 Sacraments are “powers that comes forth” from the Body of Christ, which is ever-living and life-giving.
 They are actions of the Holy Spirit at work in his Body, the Church.
 They are “the masterworks of God” in the new and everlasting covenant.CCC, #1114-1116

-- If the child is enrolled in Holy Family Catholic School, they will receive preparation through the school.
+- If the child is enrolled in Holy Family Catholic School (HFCS), they will attend religious education classes through the school.

-- All HFCS and PREP students will also need to attend workshops and other meetings to complete the preparation.
+- ALL HFCS and PREP students will be required to attend workshops and other meetings to complete preparation to receive the sacrament.

 For Confirmation information and preparation, click here.